 Before You Pick Up the Phone

-Of course collection calls are difficult, but preparation before you pick up the phone can ease the anxiety.
+Of course collection calls are difficult, but preparation (including having a call script) before you pick up the phone can ease the anxiety.
 Here are some tips to keep in mind:

 - Be familiar with the details of the past due invoice and have a copy to refer to.
 Also, investigate the client’s order, payment history, and other open invoices.

 - Make a list of possible excuses and prepare your rebuttals.
 Practice out loud, if that helps.
 For example, the client might say they never received the invoice.
 You can answer, “I can get it to you right now.
 It was previously mailed/emailed to <address>.
 Is that correct?

 - Dial the phone with a good attitude.
 You’re calling to collect a debt and help your client remain in good standing.
 Be respectful of their situation.

 Be prepared to take notes when making a collections call so you can update your files.
 If you eventually pass the account to a collections agency, every contact attempted or made must be documented and – if it goes far enough – provided as proof in court.

 When you make a collections call, create a date- and time-stamped note on the customer’s account.
 You should include details like who you spoke to, their role in the company, what you discussed, the reasons and details they provided for lack of payment, and any agreements or promises made during the conversation.